|Paul Hudson – Principal Ecologist

 |Mell Sweeney – Ecology Support Officer

 Mell has a Business degree and is currently studying for her second degree in Environmental Science on a part time basis.
 She is responsible for co-ordination of office based functions, finance and customer relations and is vital to the smooth running of Acer Ecology!
 She has undertaken training with Acer Ecology in bat, reptile and GCN ecology and survey techniques, assisting with ecological surveying when time permits.

 |Jack Hudson – Ecologist

 Jack is our reptile specialist and is experienced in reptile survey and translocation.

-Hooch is our professional sniffer dog.
-He has the important task of searching for bird and bat carcasses near wind turbine sites as part of post-construction monitoring.
-Unfortunately, some birds and bats collide into the turbines, but with the help of Hooch we are trying to do our bit to understand the impact turbines may have upon these populations.
+Peggy is our professional sniffer dog.
+She has the important task of searching for bird and bat carcasses near wind turbine sites as part of post-construction monitoring.
+Unfortunately, some birds and bats collide with the turbines, but with the help of Peggy, we are trying to do our bit to understand the impact turbines may have upon these populations.

-Hooch has poor IT skills and consequently is not on linkedin.
-In his spare time he can often be seen enjoying the surf on various South Wales beaches.
+Peggy has poor IT skills and consequently is not on LinkedIn.
+In her spare time she can often be seen enjoying the surf on various South Wales beaches.